tangsu08/SQL_Warby_Parker_Usage_Funnels/questions_and_answers.md

 ##### Result:
 <img src=images/sql_solutions/7.abtest_purchase_conversion_comparison.png width="850" height="65">

-Users who received more pairs of glasses to try on at home were more likely to make a purchase than those received fewer pairs (79% vs. 53%, respectively) - a 26% difference!
+Users who received more pairs of glasses to try on at home were more likely to make a purchase than those who received fewer pairs (79% vs. 53%, respectively) - a 26% difference!

 ### 5. How many purchase options are there?
 What are the different purchase combinations?
 #### Number of purchase options